Health services

 Health Care outside of Reception Centres

-For asylum seekers residing outside of one of the reception centres in Bosnia and Herzegovina, access to primary health care is more complicated.
-According to law, you first need a valid Asylum Seeker Card (the ‘yellow card’) and you need to go to the public health centre in Trnovo municipality, following confirmation of an appointment by Sector for Asylum of the Ministry of Security.
-If you have no valid Asylum Seeker Card, the law does not provide for primary health care, though emergency health care should be provided if needed.
+For asylum-seekers residing outside of one of the reception centres in Bosnia and Herzegovina, access to primary health care is more complicated.
+According to law, with a valid Asylum-Seeker Card (the ‘yellow card’) you can access any public health centre.
+If you have no valid Asylum-Seeker Card, the law does not provide for primary health care, though emergency health care should be provided if needed.

-Depending on where you are in Bosnia and Herzegovina you can contact UNHCR, Vaša Prava (UNHCR’s free legal aid partner), DRC, or BHWI for information and advice regarding your right to access health care.
+Depending on where you are in Bosnia and Herzegovina you can contact UNHCR, Vaša Prava (UNHCR’s free legal aid partner), or BHWI (UNHCR’s partner) for information and advice regarding your right to access health care.